 - 1. Speak with the teacher to resolve the issue; if unresolved: - 2.
-Speak with the principal; if unresolved:
+Speak with the principal; if unresolved: - 3.
+If the issue involves a certified teacher, submit detailed information to the Assistant Superintendent for Prek-5 (Jeffrey Havers) in writing or via email (jhavers@pemb.org).
+If the issue involves any other staff member, submit written concern to the Human

-3. If the issue involves a certified teacher, submit detailed information to the Director of Curriculum and Instruction Prek-5 (Jeffrey Havers) in writing or via email (jhavers@pemb.org).
-If the issue involves any other staff member, submit written concern to the Human Resources Manager; if unresolved:
+Resources Manager; if unresolved: